All of the rumors for the new 2018 iPhone XS, iPhone XS Max, iPhone XC, iPhone XR

 Read: Everything Apple is expected to announce in September

-Rumor: It could be called the iPhone XS, iPhone XS Plus, iPhone 11 or the iPhone X2 -- but probably not the iPhone 9
+Rumor: It could be called the iPhone XS, iPhone XS Plus, iPhone XS Max, iPhone 11 or the iPhone X2 -- but probably not the iPhone 9

 That noted, there are some rich design opportunities with the two ones of an iPhone 11.
 And then there's the possibility of Apple doing away with numbers entirely -- at least for the lower-end, non-X model -- similar to the company's approach with its entry-level tablet, which is now just the "new iPad" every year.